vndmtrx/check-cmake-example/README.md

 ### Code Coverage Support

-This example implements Code Coverage Reports using either using either gcov or lcov.
+This example implements Code Coverage Reports using either using either `gcov` or `lcov`.
 If you want to check them, you should run the following command after `make test`:

 ```